dotink/inkwell-view/docs/classes/Inkwell/View.md

 # View
-## Views provide a simple object interface for data and partial aggregation as well as
+## Views provide a simple object interface for data and template aggregation.
-interfaces for making templating easier.

 _Copyright (c) 2015, Matthew J. Sahagian_.
 _Please reference the LICENSE.md file at the root of this distribution_